openlegacy/openlegacy-public-hub-demos/oracle-db/banking/README.md

 ## Test the assets

 > **NOTE:**
-> The test asset command must run from the module directory and you must be logged into the hub.
+> The test asset command must run from the module directory.
-> `ol login -api-key <your api key>`
+>

 ### Open Account